Policy III.3003.A, Ethical Conduct and Conflicts of Interest

 On an annual basis identified individuals shall complete the Conflict of Interest Disclosure form provided by the Internal Audit Department.
 These individuals include, but are not limited to, Board of Trustee members and employees grade 27 and higher, as well as all employees of the Office of Grants Management and Contracts and Purchasing Services.

 All trustees and employees must complete and submit a Conflict of Interest Disclosure form to the Internal Audit Department any time a conflict (or the appearance of a conflict) arises during the course of the year.
+Submission of this form is intended to satisfy the disclosure requirement of Texas Local Government Code Chapter 171 regarding a local governmental official’s substantial interest in business entity or real property.

 Trustees and employees must not make personal investments that could reasonably be expected to create a substantial conflict between the trustee’s or employee’s private interest and the public interest.
 This means that the trustee or employee must not have a direct or indirect financial interest in a business that conflicts with the College’s interests or that might influence how the trustee or employee does his or her job.
 Some financial interests may be so indirect or so minimal that they do not create conflicts of interest, such as ownership of a minimal amount of stock in a company or an investment in a publicly traded mutual fund in which the trustee or employee does not exercise discretion regarding the investment of the assets of the fund.